CodeYourFuture/syllabus/docs/html-css/week-2/lesson.md

 1. Group splits into two (A & B)
 2. Bs leave the room and wait outside
 3. Instruction for As: Whilst listening to their partner, As will put their hand up for five seconds everytime their partner says something that evokes As 'inner voice' (e.g. they want to ask a question, makes them think about something etc.).
 They do this for the entire conversation.
-They are not allowed to interact with Bs, ask questions, affirm understanding, etc. They just raise their hand every time their inner voice kicks in.
+They are not allowed to interact with Bs; ask questions, affirm understanding, etc. They just raise their hand every time their inner voice kicks in.
-4. Instruction for Bs: Bs will speak to As about something of interest: an experience, last holiday, anything positive that has happened in the last six months.
+4. Instruction for Bs: Bs will speak to As about something of interest to themselves; an experience, last holiday, anything positive that has happened in the last six months.
 They have three minutes to talk.
-5. Bs come back into the room, pairs up with As, then talks for three minutes to their partner.
+5. Bs come back into the room, each trainee from group B pairs up with another trainee from group As.
+6. Bs talk for three minutes to their pairs.
+7. At the end of the three minutes groups switch, and they repeat the exercise the other way around.
-6. At the end of the three minutes, Bs will discuss how they felt whilst talking to As, what emotions were evoked.
+8. At the end of the second three minutes, trainees discuss how they felt while talking or listening to their pairs, and what emotions were evoked.
-7. Groups switch, and they repeat the exercise.

 :::